okfn/handbook/text/introduction/what-is-data.rst

 Thus, you can see that even
 unremarkable objects like used golf balls have a lot of data attached!

-And this is true of you too: you have a name
+And this is true of you too: you are called by a name (most people have given and family names), given a nationality, measured with weight and height etc.
-(most people have given and family names) a date of birth, weight, height, nationality etc. All these things are data.
+All these attributions are data.

 From Data to Information to Knowledge
 -------------------------------------